yangcaoai/VGGT-Det-CVPR2026/README.md

 ## :scroll: Sincere Acknowledgement

-We would like to express our gratitude to the following works:
+We would like to express our gratitude to the following works for their great contributions:

 [VGGT](https://github.com/facebookresearch/vggt): Inspire our study for Sensor-Geometry-Free 3DDet [MVSDet](https://github.com/Pixie8888/MVSDet) and [NeRF-Det](https://github.com/facebookresearch/NeRF-Det): Serves as the